jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.23 RangeFilter
+#### 7.9.25 RangeFilter

-Assigns each cell in the output grid the range of values in a moving window centred on each grid cell in the input raster.
+Assigns each cell in the output grid the range of values in a moving window centred on each grid cell in the input raster..

 *Parameters*: